-In passive cellular immunotherapy, specific effector cells are directly infused and are not induced or expanded within the patient.
+In passive cellular immunotherapy, specific effector cells are directly infused and are not induced within the patient.

 Tumor-infiltrating lymphocytes (TILs) may have greater tumoricidal activity than LAK cells.
 These cells are grown in culture in a manner similar to LAK cells.
 However, the progenitor cells consist of T cells that are isolated from resected tumor tissue.
 This process theoretically provides a line of T cells that has greater tumor specificity than those obtained from the bloodstream.
 Recent clinical studies have shown highly promising results.

 Concomitant use of interferon enhances the expression of major histocompatibility complex (MHC) antigens and TAAs on tumor cells, thereby augmenting the killing of tumor cells by the infused effector cells.

 Administration of exogenous antibodies constitutes passive humoral immunotherapy.
 Antilymphocyte serum has been used in the treatment of chronic lymphocytic leukemia and in T-cell and B-cell lymphomas, resulting in temporary decreases in lymphocyte counts or lymph node size.

 Monoclonal antitumor antibodies may also be conjugated with toxins (eg, ricin, diphtheria) or with radioisotopes so that the antibodies deliver these toxic agents specifically to the tumor cells.
 Another technique involves bispecific antibodies, or linkage of one antibody that reacts with the tumor cell to a second antibody that reacts with a cytotoxic effector cell.
 This technique brings the effector cell in close opposition to the tumor cell, resulting in increased tumoricidal activity.
-However, these techniques are in early stages of testing; thus, potential clinical benefits are uncertain.
+The results of preclinical testing were encouraging, and a number of these molecules are in clinical trials.

 Inducing cellular immunity Cellular Immunity The immune response to foreign antigens consists of Humoral mechanisms (eg, antibodies) Cellular mechanisms (See also Tumor Antigens.)
 Most humoral responses cannot prevent tumor growth.
 However... read more (involving cytotoxic T cells) in a host that failed to spontaneously develop an effective response generally involves methods to enhance presentation of tumor antigens to host effector cells.
 Cellular immunity can be induced to specific, very well-defined antigens.
 Several techniques can be used to stimulate a host response; these techniques may involve giving peptides, DNA, or tumor cells (from the host or another patient).
 Peptides and DNA can be delivered directly, transcutaneously using electroporation or injection with adjuvants, or indirectly using antigen-presenting cells (dendritic cells).
 These dendritic cells can also be genetically modified to secrete additional immune-response stimulants (eg, granulocyte-macrophage colony-stimulating factor [GM-CSF]).

 DNA vaccines use recombinant DNA that encodes a specific (defined) antigenic protein.
-The DNA is delivered directly via transcutaneous electroporation, incorporated into viruses that are injected directly into patients or, more often, introduced into dendritic cells obtained from the patients, which are then injected back into them.
-The DNA expresses the target antigen which triggers or enhances patients’ immune response.
+The DNA is delivered directly via transcutaneous electroporation, incorporated into viruses that are injected directly into patients, or introduced into dendritic cells obtained from the patients, which are then injected back into them.
+The DNA expresses the target antigen, which triggers or enhances patients’ immune response.
 Clinical trials of DNA vaccines have shown promising results.

-Autochthonous tumor cells (cells taken from the host) have been reintroduced to the host after use of ex vivo techniques (eg, irradiation, neuraminidase treatment, hapten conjugation, hybridization with other cell lines) to reduce their malignant potential and increase their antigenic activity.
-Sometimes the tumor cells are genetically modified to produce immunostimulatory molecules (including cytokines such as GM-CSF or IL-2, costimulatory molecules such as B7-1, and allogeneic class I MHC molecules); this modification helps attract effector molecules and enhances systemic tumor targeting.
+Autochthonous tumor cells (cells taken from the patient) have been reintroduced to the patient after use of ex vivo techniques (eg, irradiation, neuraminidase treatment, hapten conjugation, hybridization with other cell lines) to reduce their malignant potential and increase their antigenic activity.
+Sometimes the tumor cells are genetically modified to produce immunostimulatory molecules (including cytokines such as GM-CSF or interleukin 2 (IL-2), costimulatory molecules such as B7-1, and allogeneic class I MHC molecules); this modification helps attract effector molecules and enhances systemic tumor targeting.
 Clinical trials with GM-CSF–modified tumor cells have produced encouraging preliminary results.

 Allogeneic tumor cells (cells taken from other patients) have been used in patients with acute lymphocytic leukemia Acute Lymphoblastic Leukemia (ALL) Acute lymphoblastic leukemia (ALL) is the most common pediatric cancer; it also strikes adults of all ages.
 Malignant transformation and uncontrolled proliferation of an abnormally differentiated... read more and acute myeloid leukemia Acute Myeloid Leukemia (AML) In acute myeloid leukemia (AML), malignant transformation and uncontrolled proliferation of an abnormally differentiated, long-lived myeloid progenitor cell results in high circulating numbers... read more .
 Remission is induced by intensive chemotherapy and radiation therapy.
 Then, irradiated allogeneic tumor cells that have been modified either genetically or chemically to increase their immunogenic potential are injected into the patient.
 Sometimes patients are also given bacille Calmette-Guérin (BCG) vaccine or other adjuvants (a therapeutic approach called nonspecific immunotherapy Nonspecific Immunotherapy A number of immunologic interventions, both passive and active, can be directed against tumor cells.
 (See also Immunotherapeutics.)
 In passive cellular immunotherapy, specific effector cells... read more ) to enhance the immune response against the tumor.
 Prolonged remissions or improved reinduction rates have been reported in some series but not in most.